Belarusian dialects in Lithuania

-Belarusian dialects in Lithuania (Беларускія гаворкі ў Літве) are regional varieties of the Belarusian language spoken primarily in the Vilna (Vilnius) Region of Lithuania.
+Belarusian dialects in Lithuania (Беларускія гаворкі ў Літве) are regional varieties of the Belarusian language spoken primarily in the Vilnius Region of Lithuania.

 They are a natural extension of the dialects from the territory of Belarus and have preserved many archaic features of the Belarusian language, combining them with influences from the Lithuanian, Polish, and Russian languages.

-Historical overview

-The incorporation of Belarusian lands into the Grand Duchy of Lithuania in the 13th century facilitated the freer movement of Lithuanian and Belarusian populations.
-The first Russian Empire Census of 1897 showed that about 70,000 Belarusians already lived in the Vilna Governorate, constituting 56% of all inhabitants of the governorate, while Lithuanians made up only 17.6%.
+History

-On the one hand, Belarusians inhabited a geographically compact territory — numerous villages mainly to the east and southeast of Vilna (rural population using Belarusian dialects).
-On the other hand, Vilna itself was home to the Belarusian intellectual elite and became one of the most important centers of Belarusian culture.
+From the 13th century to the end of the 18th century, all of modern Belarus belonged to the Grand Duchy of Lithuania.
+This facilitated the freer movement of Lithuanian and Belarusian populations.
+In addition, Lithuania's capital Vilnius itself was home to the Belarusian intellectual elite and became one of the most important centers of Belarusian culture.
 It was here that Francysk Skaryna published his Little Travel Book (c.
 1522) and Apostol (1525).
-The printing house of Pyotr Mstislavets also operated there, where the Statute of the Grand Duchy of Lithuania (1588) was printed, including in the Old Belarusian version.
-Many prominent Belarusians and figures originating from Belarusian lands graduated from Vilna University: Adam Mickiewicz, Jan Czeczot, Ignacy Domeyko, Maciej Kazimierz Sarbiewski, Teodor Narbutt, Władysław Syrokomla.
-The city was also associated with Simeon of Polotsk, Lew Sapieha, Konstanty Kalinowski, Branisłaŭ Taraškievič, the Lutskevich brothers, Yanka Kupala, Yakub Kolas, Francišak Bahuševič, Vaclaŭ Lastoŭski, Maksim Bahdanovič — practically the entire Belarusian elite of the turn of the 19th and 20th centuries.
+The printing house of Pyotr Mstislavets also operated there, where the Statute of Lithuania (1588) was printed, including in the Ruthenian (also called Old Belarusian) version.

+Many prominent Belarusians and figures originating from Belarusian lands graduated from Vilnius University: Adam Mickiewicz, Jan Czeczot, Ignacy Domeyko, Maciej Kazimierz Sarbiewski, Teodor Narbutt, Władysław Syrokomla.

+Vilnius was also associated with Symeon of Polotsk, Lew Sapieha, Konstanty Kalinowski, Branisłaŭ Taraškievič, Anton and Ivan Luckievič, Yanka Kupala, Yakub Kolas, Francišak Bahuševič, Vaclaŭ Lastoŭski, Maksim Bahdanovič — practically the entire Belarusian elite of the turn of the 19th and 20th centuries.
 The newspaper Nasha Niva was published here, and numerous books by Belarusian writers and poets were printed.
 At the beginning of the 20th century, the city became the most important center for the formation of the Belarusian national movement, and it was here during World War I that the idea of creating a unified Belarusian-Lithuanian state arose.

+According to the first and only Russian Empire census of 1897, about 70,000 Belarusians lived in the Vilna Governorate, constituting 56% of all inhabitants of the governorate, while Lithuanians made up only 17.6%.

-The interwar period was a time of vibrant Belarusian life, primarily in the Vilna Region, which was then part of Poland.
-In 1923, there were 30 state Belarusian schools in the Wilno School District (compared to 1,057 Polish state and 51 private schools, 20 state Lithuanian and 40 private, 53 private Jewish schools), the Belarusian Gymnasium existed in Vilna, 12 Belarusian newspapers were published with a total circulation of about 9,500 copies (as of 1937), and the Belarusian Deputies' Club was active.
+The interwar period was a time of vibrant Belarusian life, primarily in the Vilnius Region, which was then part of Poland.
+In 1923, there were 30 state Belarusian schools in the Wilno School District (compared to 1,057 Polish state and 51 private schools, 20 state Lithuanian and 40 private, 53 private Jewish schools), the Belarusian Gymnasium existed in Vilnius, 12 Belarusian newspapers were published with a total circulation of about 9,500 copies (as of 1937), and the Belarusian Deputies' Club was active.

-According to the 1923 census, only 4,400 Belarusians officially lived within the borders of independent Lithuania (i.e., without the Vilna Region) (unofficial data suggested about 40,000–45,000).
+According to the 1923 Lithuanian census, only 4,400 Belarusians officially lived within the borders of independent Lithuania (i.e., without the Vilnius Region) (unofficial data suggested about 40,000–45,000).
 Kaunas became the center of activity for Lithuanian Belarusians, where Belarusian organizations such as Belarusian Hut operated, along with a Belarusian National University and a theater.